ddy-ddy/ddy-ddy/README.md

 ### Hello!🤚

-I am Yu Duan,so nice to meet you.I am very interesting in Deep learning and NLP.
+I am Yu Duan,so nice to meet you.I am very interested in Knowledge graph and deep learning.

 ### Find me